ProPhycient5/Redux-toolkit-tutorial/Redux_Core_Concepts.md

 - Function that accepts state and action as arguments and returns the next state of the application
 - (previousState, action) => newState

+## Redux `Store`:

+- One store for the entire application.

+#### Responsibilities:
+- Holds application state
+- Allow access to state via getState()
+- Allow state to be updated via dispatch(action)
+- Registers listeners via subscribe(listener)
+- Handles unregistering of listeners via the function returned by subscribe(listener)